Chapter 73: Not the First (Her POV)

 When I finally stood, the stars shifted with me.
 A heartbeat of red and white bloomed overhead, pulsing farewell.
 The portal opened before I reached the edge.
 Cold light spilled through.
 I stepped into Aerion's realm without looking back.
 Just before the door closed, I opened the bond to Malvor.
 Not wide, just a thread.
 Just enough.
 My Chaos, I whispered through it, brushing his mind with mine like silk.
 I am fine.
 I am here.

 Aerion's realm was gone.
 Not empty.
 Not ruined in the way that leaves bones of stone behind.
 Devoured.
 As if a black hole had opened its jaws and swallowed everything whole.
 The sky was bruised gray.
 The ground under my boots cracked like glass.
 The air still stank of vacuum-burned magic.
 Pieces floated in the wreckage.
 A half-melted sword.
 A stone arch twisted in on itself.
 A banner hanging from nothing.
 No birds.
 No sound.
 No life.
 Just absence.
-Grief had teeth.
-And it had eaten everything.
+Grief had teeth and it had a name.

 I stood at the center of the room, arms loosely crossed, coffee cooling in my hand.
 The pain here didn't scream.
-It didn't claw.
-It just pulsed, steady, hollow, like a slow heartbeat pressed into stone.
+It just pulsed, like a slow heartbeat pressed into stone.
 Familiar.
-Almost quiet.
 I knew it wasn't just mine.
 I could feel the others.
 The ones who had come before me.
-Their grief still clung to the walls like breath that never faded.
+Their grief clung to the walls like breath that never faded.
 Some had begged here.
 Some had broken here.
 I had bled here.
 But I had also survived.
+This was the beginning of the end of Annie but where I was made.
 I was glad Aerion was gone.
 Not out of vengeance.
 Out of justice.
-This place never should have existed.
-And yet, it endured, a wound that refused to close.
+This place should never have existed.
+Yet, it endured, a wound that refused to close.